 Is this my Emergency Fund?

 No, no and no!
 Your Emergency Fund is for emergencies ONLY!
-An emergency is usually an UNPLANNED expense.
+An emergency is an UNPLANNED expense.

-A sinking fund is for all of those other expenses that arise, the ones that you know are coming and know they will be expensive.
+A sinking fund is for all of those other expenses that arise, the ones that you know are coming and know will be expensive.

 I KNOW that Christmas will come EVERY year, so I save for it through my sinking fund.
 I KNOW that we want to take our kids on a vacation in a couple of years, so I have a sinking fund to save for that large expense.